noblesix69/votechainai/README.md

 ### Environment Variables

-Create a `.env` file or set these environment variables:
+Create a `.env` or application.yaml file or set these environment variables:

 ```bash
 SESSION_SECRET=your-super-secret-jwt-key-min-32-characters